Reading Series 2017/18

 | Saturday, Sept.
 30, 2017

 Lester A. Lefton Esplanade outside of the May Prentice House

 The Kent community invites you to join us for the second Kent Creativity Festival!
-This will be an opportunity for people of all ages and skill levels to come together to create, share, and explore the creation of all kinds of art.
-The event will take place on Saturday, September 30, 2017, from 11 am to 5 pm on the Lester A. Lefton Esplanade outside of the May Prentice House and the Wick Poetry Center.
+This will be an opportunity for people of all ages and skill levels to come together to create, share and explore the creation of all kinds of art.
+The event will take place on Saturday, Sept.
+30, 2017, from 11 a.m. to 5 p.m. on the Lester A. Lefton Esplanade outside of the May Prentice House and the Wick Poetry Center.

 In collaboration with NEOMFA

 MAGGIE ANDERSON is the author of five books of poems including Dear All, Windfall: New and Selected Poems, A Space Filled with Moving, and Cold Comfort.
 Anderson has also co-edited several poetry anthologies, including A Gathering of Poets and Learning by Heart: Contemporary American Poetry About School.
 Her awards include two fellowships from the National Endowment for the Arts, as well as fellowships from the Ohio, West Virginia, and Pennsylvania councils on the arts.
 She served as the director of the Northeast Ohio MFA in Creative Writing (NEOMFA) from 2006-2009.
 The founding director of the Wick Poetry Center and of the Wick Poetry Series of the Kent State University Press, Anderson is Professor Emerita of English at Kent State University and now lives in Asheville, North Carolina.

 WORLD POETRY READING - This reading has been rescheduled for the fall 2018 semester

 Kent State international students and staff/faculty members from 15 different countries will share poems they love from their own cultures facilitating a global conversation through the intimate and inclusive voice of poetry.